Objective clustering protocol for single-molecule data: A lifetime vs. intensity study: Materials and Methods

-{where} $k$ represents the number of parameters, $n$ the number of data points, and $L$ the likelihood fitness of the model.
-The BIC value was determined for each number of GMM clusters, and the best fit corresponded to the lowest BIC value.
-Ellipses are drawn around each cluster center, each representing confidence contours for each fitted GMM component.
+Ellipses were drawn around each cluster center {to represent} confidence contours for each fitted GMM component.
 For a two-dimensional Gaussian with mean $\vec\mu$ and positive semi-definite covariance matrix $\Sigma$, the contour is defined by the squared Mahalanobis distance:

-{where} $\vec{x}$ is a point on the lifetime--intensity plot, and $\chi^2_{2}(p)$ denotes the quantile of the chi-squared distribution with two degrees of freedom at probability $p$.
+{where} $\vec{x}$ is a point on the lifetime--intensity plot, and $\chi^2_{2}(p)$ denotes the quantile of the chi-squared distribution with two degrees of freedom {corresponding to the confidence level} $p$.
 This ellipse encloses a fraction $p$ of the probability mass around the cluster center of each GMM component.

-Throughout this study, the confidence level $p$ was selected empirically to minimize cluster overlap while preserving adequate information about cluster spread.
-Once the optimal number of populations was determined, other relevant information, such as the switching rates and switching frequencies between states, was extracted.
+{These confidence ellipses also serve as quantitative guides in cluster evaluation.
+Cluster tightness was defined as the mean squared Mahalanobis distance of points to their assigned cluster centers, averaged across all clusters ($\langle D^2 \rangle$).
+For an ideal two-dimensional Gaussian, the expected value is approximately equal to the dimensionality, i.e., $\langle D^2 \rangle \approx 2$.
+Deviations indicate overly compact ($<2$) or loose ($>2$) clusters.
+The fraction of points outside the confidence ellipse (FO) was also computed, with deviations from the expected value, $1-p$, indicating overlap, poor separation, or model mismatch.
+Together, these metrics provide intuitive checks on clustering robustness.} Throughout this study, $p$ was selected empirically to minimize cluster overlap while preserving adequate information about cluster spread. {Candidate clustering solutions were selected based on a balance between statistical parsimony, cluster tightness, and information gain across multiple metrics, minimizing subjective bias in cluster number determination.}

+{Although many other clustering algorithms could be employed in principle \cite{hartigan1975clustering, xu2005survey}, careful choice of an appropriate algorithm is key.
+The specific data structure is an important consideration.
+For lifetime--intensity data, the point density varies strongly with intensity, lifetime, and photon count, causing some physically meaningful low-intensity or short-lifetime states to be misclassified as noise or fragmented across clusters in clustering paradigms such as DBSCAN.
+More generally, SMS observables are naturally described by elliptical distributions with non-zero covariance, rendering GMMs an appropriate clustering choice as they accommodate this structure through full covariance estimation and probabilistic assignment.
+We therefore used GMM as the primary clustering framework in this work, while comparing the performance of the DPGMM and K-means clustering methods on selected datasets.}